Gaining Real World Experiences While Helping Non-profits Grow

 During the Spring 2021 semester, students from Rosemary Martinelli’s COMM 471 class and contributors to Be Greater Creative, the student run marketing and public relations agency, worked with the National Museum of Broadcasting (NMB) and presented recommendations on how the non-profit could continue to honor the legacy of broadcasting and electronic media and its origins in Pittsburgh.
-Today, NMB is one step closer to establishing a permanent home to share the history and technology of electronic mass media.
+When Penn State Greater Allegheny partners with a non-profit, it's not a one and done experience, and Martinelli continues to connect the campus community with NMB.

 Martinelli, a lecturer in business and communications at Penn State Greater Allegheny and faculty adviser to the student newspaper the GA-Zette serves on the Board of Directors of NMB and helped to make the connection for Greater Allegheny students to work with NMB.
 That project is just one example of Martinelli’s efforts and commitment to providing students practical experiences they can share with future employers.
 To learn more about Be Greater Creative visit the agency’s webpage.